People of AMIBA

 Joe brings skills and experience in fundraising, speaking, training, marketing, social media, operations and planning to AMIBA and focuses on driving resources to the Localization Movement while engaging and supporting Independent Business Alliance leaders.

-Joe lives in Western Massachusetts with his partner Jess, enjoys local craft beer, electronic dance music and undertakings that change the world.
+Joe lives in Cambridge, Mass., where he enjoys local craft beer, music and undertakings that change the world.

 Haley Miller, Office Manager

 After earning a B.A. in economics from the University of Chicago, Haley left behind the city life for the U.S. Virgin Islands, where she worked as a kayak guide for a small ecotourism company and volunteered with Grow Virgin Islands.
 There, Haley helped create organizational systems and outreach events to promote local food sources and developed relationships between farmers and vendors.